WangWenhao0716/TransHP/README.md

 2. One limitation of our TransHP is its need to select prompting blocks and tune the balance parameters.
 Any advice or follow-up work to solve this problem is welcomed.

+3. Another limitation is most of our experiments are performed on a lightweight Vision Transformer (ViT) due to insufficient computing resources.
+I am happy to see more experiments on larger ViTs or bigger datasets.

 ## Citation
 ```
 @inproceedings{